 Share dealing or stock trading is a way to buy and sell shares in publicly listed companies.

-Publicly listed companies are companies that are listed on a stock exchange, such as the London Stock Exchange or the New York Stock Exchange.
+Publicly listed companies are companies listed on a stock exchange, such as the London Stock Exchange or the New York Stock Exchange.

-To trade shares, you need to open a share dealing account with an investment platform.
-A share dealing account can be an individual savings account (ISA), general investment account (GIA) or pension account.
+To trade shares, you need to open a share dealing account with an investment platform or stock broker.
+You can also use an Individual Savings Account (ISA), General Investment Account (GIA) or Self-Invested Personal Pension (SIPP) to trade shares

-There are two ways to buy shares.
-You can either buy individual company shares directly (through a stockbroker) or invest in a fund (which pools money from you and other investors to buy lots of shares).
+There are two ways to buy stocks and shares.
+You can either buy individual company shares directly (through a stock broker) or invest in a fund (which pools money from you and other investors to buy lots of shares).

-Depending on the amount you have to invest and your investing savviness, funds tend to be a cheaper and less risky way to invest in shares as you'll be spreading the costs and risks with other investors in the fund.
+Funds tend to be a cheaper and less risky way to invest in shares as you'll be spreading the costs and risks with other investors within the fund.

 Once shares are created, they can be bought or sold on the stock exchange.
 This is called the secondary market because it comes after the IPO.

-Most investment platforms are online and will allow you to invest regularly (e.g. £25 per month) or occasionally (e.g. a lump sum of £1,000).
+Most investment platforms are online and will allow you to invest in stocks and shares regularly (e.g. £25 per month) or occasionally (e.g. a lump sum of £1,000).

-Whether online or offline, you need the services of a stockbroker or share dealing platform to buy shares.
-Stockbrokers offer three types of services - execution-only, advisory or discretionary.
+Whether you choose to go online or offline, you need the services of a stock broker or share dealing platform to buy shares.
+Stock brokers offer three types of services - execution-only, advisory or discretionary.

-Deciding what shares to buy can be intimidating, but it doesn't have to be.
+Deciding what shares to buy can be intimidating for the first-time investor, but it doesn't have to be.
 We've summarised our top five methods below:

 Share dealing platforms charge several fees for using their services.
-The main fees are the annual platform charge, dealing charge, transfer out charge and inactivity charge.
+The main ones are the annual platform charge, dealing charge, transfer out charge and inactivity charge.

-Compare our best share dealing accounts below.
+Compare some of the best share dealing accounts below.
 To make sense of the charges, use our share dealing charges comparison table.

 Interactive Investor has more than 40,000 investments to choose from, including UK and overseas shares, funds, investment trusts, and ETFs.
 You get a free trade every month, which you can use to buy or sell any investment.
 The site has lots of expert ideas, research and insights, which can be helpful when choosing investments.
-Interactive Investor offers Stocks and Shares ISA, pension and Junior ISA.
+Interactive Investor's services include Trading Account, Stocks and Shares ISA, SIPP and Junior ISA.

 IWeb is part of Lloyds Banking Group and operated by Halifax Share Dealing.
 It has a wide range of shares, funds, ETFs and investment trusts.
 Share dealing is cheap, and you pay no platform fee.
-Services include Stock & Shares ISA, Junior ISA, SIPPs, etc.
+Services include Share Dealing Account, Stocks and Shares ISA, Junior ISA, and SIPP.

 To make sense of the charges, use our share dealing charges comparison table.